The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Background

 where the structure maps are defined in \cite[p.~600]{MR1648048}.
 Each of the group schemes $\mathrm{GL}_n$ have an involution given by inverse-transpose, which leads to a $C_2$-action on $\mathrm{GL}$, and in turn on $\mathrm{BGL}$.
 This gives $\KGL$ itself a natural $C_2$-action.
 The spectrum $\KGL$ is $(2,1)$-periodic; there is a Bott periodicity map

-Morel and Voevodsky have shown that $\KGL$ represents Weibel's homotopy invariant algebraic $K$-theory\footnote{If the scheme $S$ is regular, then this agrees with Quillen's algebraic $K$-theory.} in the sense that for any smooth scheme $X$ we have
+Morel and Voevodsky \cite{morel_voev} (over regular Noetherian schemes) and Cisinski \cite[Thm.~2.20]{Cisinski2013Descente} (over a Noetherian scheme of finite Krull dimension, however the proof holds more generally over arbitrary base schemes, see also \cite[Sec.~5]{hoyois_cdh}) have shown that $\KGL$ represents Weibel's homotopy invariant algebraic $K$-theory\footnote{If the scheme $S$ is regular, then this agrees with Quillen's algebraic $K$-theory.} in the sense that for any smooth scheme $X$ we have

 In particular for $X = S$, we have $\pi_{p,q}\KGL \cong \K_{p-2q}(S)$.